Conference Policies and Security

 These policies and others are outlined in Conference Preparation Guide, which is available for download in the Advisor Resources and JHUMUNC Resources sections of the JHUMUNC website.
 Failure to adhere to any of the policies listed in this guide may result in a delegate, advisor, or a delegation being expelled from the conference with no refund on any and all conference fees and possible suspension from future JHUMUNC conferences.

 Delegate Waiver and Permission Form and Advisor Waiver Form

 Each delegate is required to fill out a Delegate Waiver and Permission Form, while each advisor is required to fill out an Advisor Waiver Form.
 All forms must be completed prior to the start of JHUMUNC.
 We ask that each advisor distribute the Delegate Waiver and Permission Form to his or her students, and hand in the copies of that form along with the Advisor Waiver Form collectively upon arrival at the conference.
 The Delegate Waiver and Permission Form and the Advisor Waiver Form will be available to download from the Advisor Resources section of the JHUMUNC website this coming fall.

-Conference security is one of the JHUMUNC staff’s primary concerns.
-JHUMUNC will not only have a Security Team, but members of the JHUMUNC staff will be assigned to monitor each floor of the hotel that houses JHUMUNC delegates for all three nights of the conference.
+Conference security is one of the primary concerns of the JHUMUNC staff.
+JHUMUNC and The Hilton Baltimore will not only have a dedicated 24-hour Security Team, but members of the JHUMUNC staff will be assigned to monitor each floor of the Hilton Hotel for all three nights of the conference.
 Curfew will be strictly enforced throughout the conference.
-Should any issue arise, those JHUMUNC staff members on security duty shall contact the advisor of the delegates in question as well as the Secretaries-General notifying them of the situation.
-Any questions about conference security or any of the other policies listed above should be directed to email@example.com.
+Should any issue arise, JHUMUNC staff members on security duty shall contact the advisor of the delegates in question as well as the Secretaries-General notifying them of the situation.
+Any questions about conference security or any of the other policies listed above should be directed to firstname.lastname@example.org.